Gulbahar Bano

-Gulbahar Bano (born 1963) is a Pakistani ghazal singer.
-She started her singing career in 70s and early 80s from Radio Pakistan, Bahawalpur station.
+Gulbahar Bano is a Pakistani ghazal singer.
+Gulbahar Bano's career was marked by a successful transition from Seraiki folk singer to one of Pakistan's most prominent ghazal vocalists.
+She started her singing career in the 1970s and early 1980s from Radio Pakistan, Bahawalpur station.
 Irfan Ali, station director of radio Pakistan Bahawalpur first gave her a chance on radio and then helped her move to Karachi.
-She moved to Karachi in 80s and moved her focus from Kafi to ghazal singing.
+She rose to prominence in the 1970s and became one of the leading singers in the 1980s and 1990s.
+She moved to Karachi in the 1980s and shifted her focus from Kafi to ghazal singing.
 Later she moved to Lahore.
-She achieved Presidential Award for Pride of Performance in 2006.
+She received the Presidential Pride of Performance, the highest literary award in Pakistan, in 2008.